thefirstofthe300/python-playground/README.md

-# python-scratch-pad
+# python-playground

-Random stuff I decided/was voluntold to write
+Random stuff I was voluntold to write